clcpm/rrg/ReadMe.md

 ## Summary information

 How tall, wide, and long is the arch?
+Include the information developed in the [info](info/readme.md).

 ## Animation